mypico/android-pico/README.md

 ./gradlew javadoc
 ```

-This will leave an apk at `android-pico/android-pico/build/outputs/apk/android-pico-debug.apk` and documentation files in the `docs` folder.
+This will leave an apk at `android-pico/android-pico/build/outputs/apk/android-pico-debug.apk` and documentation files in the `android-pico/android-pico/build/docs` folder.

 ## License